Why is my stucco cracking?

 1) THICKNESS - Stucco should be at applied in three coats, at least 7/8” thick (not including any texture) to resist cracking.

-2) FLEXIBLE EXPANSION JOINTS - Placed at regular intervals along the wall, they absorb the expansion and contraction of the stucco due to temperature changes.
-These are also called control joints.
+2) FLEXIBLE CONTROL JOINTS - Placed at regular intervals along the wall, they absorb the expansion and contraction of the stucco due to temperature changes.

 3) WEEP SCREED - A weep opening at the bottom of the wall lets any water that penetrates the stucco drain out behind it, instead of getting trapped and rotting the wall framing.
 When a wood-frame second floor is built on a concrete block first-floor structure, the weep screed will be a strip located at the bottom of the second floor level.